srenevey/EarthGRAM2016-Matlab-Wrapper/README.md

 5. Open Matlab and type `mex -setup` in the command window and follow the instructions if no compiler is set.

-6. Open build.m and modify the first line to point to the EarthGRAM2016 directory.

-7. Run the script.
+6. Run the script *build.m*.
 This will produce the mex file get_atm_density.mexxxx.

-8. Run test.m to check if everything works.
+7. Run test.m to check if everything works.

-9. For help, type `help get_atm_density` in the command window.
+8. For help, type `help get_atm_density` in the command window.

 ### Windows